 ORDER my books below or on Amazon.

 Learn how to SEE trapped emotions, generational issues and darkness leaving.
 Answer questions about women and healing gifts.
 Step by step instructions on how to do Deep Emotion Release - releasing through the eyes - on yourself or others.
 Included are unique scripture lists to "cast off works of darkness.".Learn new perceptions to find forgiveness, gratitude and praise in ALL things.
 Learn how to "dance in the rain" even through the storms of life.
 "Extremely rewarding material!"
 Sabrina Potter "People who have been abused are beginning to heal just by reading your book."
 Name withheld "Tamara Laing is all about the processes needed to establish Zion before the coming of our Lord and Savior....
 She empowers to awake to end-time roles."
 Avraham Gileadi "Tamara's work and testimony will once again change lives profoundly."
 Holli Oram, M.S.
 Psychology "Beautiful and powerful!
 I hung onto every word.
 What a gift!"
 Kim Watts "Mind-blowing information!"
-Conference Attendee (SEE MORE INFO on the "My NEW Book" tab above (then scroll down to see that page.).
+Conference Attendee (SEE MORE INFO on the "An LDS Approach to Energy Healing" tab above (then scroll down to see that page.).

-Add blue book to cart here
+Add blue book or both to cart here

-Audio CD on DER.
+Audio talk on DER.
 Learn how to see trapped emotions, generational issues and darkness shift while gazing deeply into the eyes with love and specific intent.
 "The light of the body is the eye."
 (Matthew 6:22) Understand ties between Biblical curses, dysfunctional patterns passed down in families and forgiving one's ancestors.
 "Tamara Laing empowers to awake to end-time roles."
 Avraham Gileadi "This topic is truly life-changing!"
 Robin Young

-New audio CD on Mental Illness and Suicidal Thoughts
+Audio talk on Mental Illness and Suicidal Thoughts

+Both CDs have nearly sold out and will soon be available as audio downloads.
 Tamara's search to help her daughter with bipolar leads to astonishing answers.
 New insights on root causes to depression, anxiety, cutting, suicidal thoughts...
 Her stories change perceptions about mental illness.
 "Real help for our loved ones - even at a distance!"
 M.H.
 "Her research is phenomenal.
 It will take my work to a new level."
 Angie, Psychotherapist "I wouldn't want to deal with mental illness in a family without this help!"
 S.A.

 NEW!
 DER Laminated Sheet